AlpacaTunnel/alpaca-tunnel/README.md

 Install
 -------

-Currently only tested on Ubuntu and CentOS.
+Currently only tested on Ubuntu 16.04 and CentOS 7.
+Depend on systemd.
 Download the codes and build.

     sudo apt-get update
-    sudo apt-get install build-essential make bc -y make && sudo make install
+    sudo apt-get install build-essential make -y
+    make && sudo make install